antoninklopp/PRML_TP/README.md

 ### Instructions

-WARNING : draft version (with some vulgarity)

 You can have a little example test by running the command IN THE FOLDER src/lab2/ python3 lab2.py 200 2 4

-(if it works, the result image should be in output/img_output.png) (if it does not work ?
-I dunno bro, try other parameters dammit, I ain't no developper scrum master my ass !!)

 You can also check in lab2.py code to understand what it is done.